OpenLocalizationTestOrg/azure-docs-pr-test.pt-BR/articles/hdinsight/hdinsight-analyze-twitter-data-linux.md

        profile_image_url STRING,
        json_response STRING
    );
-   -- Select tweets from hello imported data, parse hello JSON, -- and insert into hello tweets table
+   -- Select tweets from the imported data, parse the JSON, -- and insert into the tweets table
    FROM tweets_raw
    INSERT OVERWRITE TABLE tweets
    SELECT